apace7/local_volume_database/docs/source/index.rst

 Welcome to the local_volume_database documentation!
 ===================================

-**local_volume_database** is a Python library for the fundamental properties of dwarf galaxies and star clusters in the local group.
+**local_volume_database** is a Python library for the fundamental properties of dwarf galaxies and star clusters in the Local Volume.

 The primary database tables are located here: `Database Tables <https://github.com/apace7/local_volume_database/tree/main/data/>`_ as csv and fits.